maxutility2011/ezLiveStreaming/README.md

 # DRM configuration

 A simple clear key DRM key server is implemented to generate random 16 byte key-id and key upon requests.
 Each live channel receives an unique key-id and key pair.
 Specifically, api_server sends a key request to the key server when it receives a new transcoding job with DRM protection configured.
 The transcoding job ID is used as the content ID for the live channel.
 The key server generates a random 16 byte key_id and key pair then associate them with the content ID.
 The api_server receives the key response, parse the key materials from the response, then pass it along with the job request (including the DRM protection configuration) to the scheduler followed by the worker_app and worker_transcoder.
 The worker_transcode translates the key materials and DRM configuration to Shaka packager DRM options when launching the packager.
-Lastly, the packager encrypts the live transcoded streams (received from ffmpeg) and outputs DRM-protected HLS/DASH streams.
+Lastly, the packager encrypts the live transcoded streams (received from ffmpeg) and outputs DRM-protected HLS streams.

 ```
 "Drm": {